Making a full recovery from mephedrone addiction is not impossible, as long as you get the right type of help.

 - Heart attack

 - Sudden death

-Because mephedrone is still relatively new, we can only deduce its true effects from hospitalisations of similar problems.
+Because mephedrone is still relatively new, we can only deduce its exact consequences from hospitalisations of similar problems.
 More research needs to be done to form a complete picture of the adverse side effects of using mephedrone.

 Mephedrone’s effect on the brain

-Recent research shows that mephedrone has a greater effect on the brain than ecstasy.
+Recent research shows that mephedrone has a more significant impact on the brain than ecstasy.
 This is because mephedrone releases a higher number of neurotransmitters, which translates to more intense withdrawal symptoms.

 Abusing mephedrone like this will lead to one of two outcomes — overdose or eventual mephedrone addiction.

 How long does it take for side effects to kick in?

 Typically you’ll begin to feel the effects of mephedrone anywhere between 15 and 45 minutes after you’ve consumed the drug.
 The effects of the drug will usually last between two to three hours.